 The next step is to give privileges to the user you just created.
 Select all privileges and click on next step.

 You are done!
 Now you have created a new database with database name, database user and database password, which you need to save for further use.

 Step 3: Uploading WordPress file into your server

-Now you need to upload the wordpress installer package (which you previously downloaded) into the server.
+Now you need to upload the WordPress installer package (which you previously downloaded) into the server.
 This can be done in many different ways.
 You can either directly upload it into the Cpanel, use software like Filezilla to upload the files or upload the compressed file into Cpanel and unzip it.
 But where will you upload it?
 You need to do it in the root i.e. public_html.
-You should then edit the wp-config file to connect the site with its database.
+You should then edit the wp-config file to connect the site to its database.

 If you are creating a new site in a normal Cpanel, upload the wordpress.zip file in the /public_html directory and then unzip it.
 Extract the files into the public_html directory only.